 Visit our Find Food page to find a food distribution near you!

-Volunteering is easy and a great way to have fun, meet new people, and make a far-reaching impact on hunger in Central Alabama!
-We host the following multiple volunteer shifts a day for individuals or groups up to 15:
+Volunteering is easy and a great way to have fun, meet new people, and make a far-reaching impact on hunger in central Alabama!
+We host the following multiple volunteer shifts a day for individuals or groups:

 Monday - Thursday:

 1:00 pm - 3:00 pm - afternoon shift

 9:00 am - 11:30 am - morning shift